The Cheeky Monkey Media Blog

 - Share – It would not be Social Media without sharing.
 Gigya does not disappoint

 - Comments – Gigya’s Comments plugin enables site users to post comments and have discussions about published content on your site.

-- Reactions - The Reactions plugin allows users to react to content in your site and share their reaction to social network
+- Reactions – The Reactions plugin allows users to react to content on your site and share their reactions to social network

 This is a nice module, it allows you to post status updates to a number of Social Media sites with the click of one button.